 Independence

 Behavioral Wire has no commercial relationship with any company it covers.
 We do not accept payment, equity, travel, or anything of value in exchange for coverage, and we do not run sponsored content dressed as journalism.
-No source, company, or advertiser sees an article before it publishes, and no one outside the newsroom has approval over what we write or when we write it.
+No source, company, or advertiser sees an article before it publishes, and no one outside the desk has approval over what we write or when we write it.
 Our obligation is to readers.

 Opinion vs reporting